This is a common question that people ask me, Do you still fear going to hell?

 Is this really God trying to get our attention?

-No, of course not, because the Christian God doesn’t exist.
-The triune God of the Bible is a myth, just like the god of every other religion in the world.
+Of course not, because the Christian God doesn’t exist.
+As atheists, we believe the triune God of the Bible is a myth, just like the god of every other religion in the world.

 We intellectually know that our fear of hell is not God trying to speak to us.